 EXERCISE: Tailored exercises throughout your recovery help to restore mobility, balance, strength and then progress back to performing normal activities.
 It is important to address the factors which may have lead to injury in the first place, to avoid reoccurrence.

-Make sure you chat to one of our Physios about load management and exercise prescription for your injury, so we can help you get back to 100% as early as possible.
-To make an appointment to see a Physio you can press the button that’s below.
+Make sure that you chat to one of our Burnside Physios about load management and exercise prescription for your injury, so we can help you get back to 100% as early as possible.
+To make an appointment to see a Physio at the Burnside practice, you can press the button that’s below.

 Research adapted from Dubois, B and Esculier, JF 2019, ‘Soft tissue injuries simply need PEACE & LOVE’, British Journal of Sports Medicine

-This blog was written by Genna Harkness from the Burnside practice.
+This blog was written by Genna Harkness a Physiotherapist from the Burnside practice.